leonhsu95/password-generator-project/README.md

 ## Credits

-All resources were provided by "University of Sydney Bootcamp" by Kory Porter [GitLab Repo](https://sydney.bootcampcontent.com/university-of-sydney/usyd-syd-fsf-pt-02-2021-u-c), and refactoring by Leon Hsu.
+All resources were provided by "University of Sydney Bootcamp" by Kory Porter in [GitLab Repo](https://sydney.bootcampcontent.com/university-of-sydney/usyd-syd-fsf-pt-02-2021-u-c), and coded by Leon Hsu.

 ## License